chocolatey/choco-wiki/CommandsVersion.md

 This is optional if you explicitly ask for a specific version that is a pre-release package.
 You can pass this as `-pre` or `-prerelease`.
 Defaults to false.

+###LocalOnly (optional) - v0.9.8.20+
+Whether to only look at local versions.
+When this flag is provided, simply lists installed versions.
+You can pass this as `-lo` or `-localonly`
+Defaults to false.

 ##Examples
 `chocolatey version` - looks to see if there is an update available for chocolatey